Boston Terrier in an Apartment

 Can a Boston Terrier live in an apartment?
 Boston Terriers can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier benefits from care tailored to its physical and behavioral profile.
 Here's a comprehensive look at what you need to consider.

 Space Requirements